MicrosoftDocs/dynamics-365-fraud-protection/content/rule-analyst.md

 ---
 author: yvonnedeq
-description: This article explains how to utilize the Rule reports in Microsoft Dynamics 365 Fraud Protection. ms.author: kfend ms.date: 04/10/2024 ms.topic: conceptual search.audienceType:
+description: This article explains how to use the Rule reports in Microsoft Dynamics 365 Fraud Protection. ms.author: josaw ms.date: 07/29/2024 ms.topic: conceptual search.audienceType:
   - admin